 He designed this mural after taking the brief from HWBIDCo to highlight the town’s history and inhabitants, including both inspiring achievers and everyday people on the street.

-When not chatting to people as they walked past, Dan painted and drew much of the artwork, including The Horse & Carriage (The Bridger family, local butchers circa 1900), Leigh-Anne (one quarter of pop supergroup Little Mix who are from the area), The Windsor & Polypropylene Chairs, Robin & Lucienne Day, Illustrations of the Wycombe Chair Arch and street scenes, and the popular Street Portraits (where Dan chatted to passersby, took their photos and then drew them on the wall).
+When not chatting to people as they walked past, Dan painted and drew much of the artwork, including The Horse & Carriage (The Bridger family, local butchers circa 1900), Leigh-Anne (one quarter of pop supergroup Little Mix who is from the area), The Windsor & Polypropylene Chairs, Robin & Lucienne Day, Illustrations of the Wycombe Chair Arch and street scenes, and the popular Street Portraits (where Dan chatted to passersby, took their photos and then drew them on the wall).
 The result?
 A mini-High Wycombe portrait gallery!

 There may still be more to come on the last side of the hoarding on Bull Lane, so watch this space and keep your eyes peeled if you’re in town.
 You can also follow follow Decreate on instagram for more.

 Hatiq is an international art superhero.
 Working with graphics, stencils and bold colours, he blurs boundaries between modern street art and traditional pattern, text and design.

 For this mural, Teakster applied his positive style to the colour fade backgrounds, taking the mural’s subtle patterning from medieval and victorian British Damask through to stunning Islamic and Turkish inspired prints.

 Jazmin is a talented local painter and photographer who challenges stereotypes.
 Inspired by her own dual ethnicity and upbringing, she explores ideas of identity through her artwork.

 For this mural, Jaz painted two of her friends to represent strong, modern women.

 Kat Gaska is a prolific creative with a keen passion for all things folk art.
 From hand-lettering to mandalas and canny crafting projects, Kat is always producing wonderful things.

 She runs a blog with tips and advice, has taken part in the Letterheads Signwriting festival, and is now pushing her artistic pursuits into new territory with digital painting.